ashaker-2/Platform/Requiremets/Design/HAL/HAL_ADC.md

  * @brief Initializes the ADC peripheral and all configured channels.
  * This function should be called once during system initialization.
  * It iterates through the `hal_adc_initial_config` array.
- * @return APP_OK on success, APP_ERROR if any part of initialization fails.
+ * @return E_OK on success, E_NOK if any part of initialization fails.
  */
 APP_Status_t HAL_ADC_Init(void);